BLE-LTER/ble-handbook/handbook.md

 df <- bleutils::add_cp_cols(df, "station")
 ```

+For trawls, we only record the from station.
+In practice, we trawl/tow for ~5 mins, and at 1-2 kts that's just a copule hundred meters.
+So we really are very close to one station and not very close to the other.
+And during ice-cover, we pull the nets/dredge right on top of the station, not between.
+Also FYI, trawls happen between shallow stations only, or deep stations only, but never from shallow to deep or vice versa.

 #### Taxonomy
 In april of 2022 the BLE team (Tim & An) met with Nathan and Kaylie to discuss taxonomy in the stable isotope dataset.
 First time we explicitly discussed how to deal with taxonomy in a BLE context.
 Here are the conclusions:
 - Researchers will be responsible for ascertaining the correct and up-to-date taxonomy in their data.
 This includes providing aphiaIDs or other IDs, and reviewing the existing entries at data update time.